一项2025年的调查显示,尽管每天使用量很大,但新西兰人日益对互联网风险感到关切。

 Māori, Pacific peoples, and people with disabilities report higher rates of online harm, and 400,000 households lack meaningful internet access.

-Despite widespread use, many feel distracted or skeptical, and less than a third know how to report harmful content.
+Despite widespread use, many feel distracted by the internet, and less than a third know where to report harmful content.